matn7/CS-Notes/src/main/java/basic_java/hearts/EXCEPTIONS.md

 ```

 - Will output "Exception".
 Since RuntimeException is a subtype of Exception, the first more general catch will be matched.
-Second more specific catch will never be executed
+Second more specific catch will never be executed.
-- Most specific catch blocks (in terms of the exception types) should appear first, and most general one should be last
+- Most specific catch blocks (in terms of the exception types) should appear first, and most general one should be last.
-- Some Java compilers will warn you if a catch will never be executed but this is not a compilation error
+- Some Java compilers will warn you if a catch will never be executed but this is not a compilation error.

 ### Multi-exception catch blocks